Update your personalisation settings to view information about this course.

 Ranking for offers of positions requires an entry score combining ATAR (90%), and University Clinical Aptitude Test (UCAT ANZ) - derived score (10%).

-All applicants must register to sit the University Clinical Aptitude Test (UCAT ANZ) and provide this information in their TAC application.
-Registration to sit UCAT opens 1 March 2023 and closes 17 May 2023.
-Testing begins 3 July 2023 with final testing held no later than 11 August 2023.
-Only UCAT ANZ scores from 2023 will be considered for 2024 places.
+All applicants must register to sit the University Clinical Aptitude Test (UCAT ANZ) and provide this information in their SATAC application.
+Registration to sit UCAT usually opens in March and closes in May.
+Tests are held in July and August.
+Only UCAT ANZ scores from current year will be considered.
 12 offers across 3 sub-quotas will be available at the commencement of the academic year based on highest combined UCAT and ATAR ranking.

 The UCAT ANZ derived score will be based on results from five sections of the UCAT ANZ test (Verbal Reasoning, Decision Making, Quantitative Reasoning, Abstract Reasoning and Situational Judgement).